-I’m sure that I.T. is not the only industry to have gratefully latched onto the the former Secretary of State’s famous phrase, “The unknown unknowns”.
-It’s a useful phrase to ponder if you’re responsible for planning or estimating anything.
+I.T. is not the only industry to have happily latched onto the the former Secretary of State’s famous phrase, “the unknown unknowns”.
+It’s a useful phrase to ponder if you’re responsible for planning or estimating anything because planning & estimating always involve risk.
 A recent slideshare by Danni Mannes on Agile Architecture pointed out to me that one should really consider the full matrix:

 |Knowns||Things we know, and we know we know them||Things we know but don’t realise we know them; tacit knowledge that we take for granted.
 Become a problem if we are responsible, and fail, to communicate them to people who don’t know.
 Also a problem when we start work in a new context and don’t realise that what we ‘know’ is no longer valid, so they become unknown unknowns.|